GENE GUIDE

 a doctor sees a patient

-AUTS2-related syndrome happens when there are changes to the AUTS2 gene.
+AUTS2-related syndrome happens when there are changes in the AUTS2 gene.
 These changes can keep the gene from working as it should.

 Key Role